Donate

 A Practical Salt Action Plan:

-Cut down on the amount of bread, processed meat and pizza you eat, and replace it with more vegetables and fruit.
+Cut down on the amount of deli meat sandwiches, pizza, and burritos/tacos you eat, and replace these foods with more vegetables and fruit.
 No counting required!

 Reference: Foods that Contribute Most to Dietary Sodium